Build a Weather Contingency Plan for Your Parks and Rec Department

 Your parks and recreation team has spent months planning your inaugural Summer Fun Festival.
-You have dozens of events planned from a pie eating content to an egg toss, to face painting to live bands, not to mention the balloon animals.
-You’re expecting thousands of families to come out to spend the day enjoying one another, and the best your community has to offer during the final days of summer.
+You have dozens of events planned, from a pie-eating contest to an egg toss, to face painting to live bands, not to mention the balloon animals.
+You’re expecting thousands of families to come out to spend the day enjoying one another and the best your community has to offer during the final days of summer.
 The Mayor will be there, local business leaders, and you’re even expecting a visit from your County Executive.

 There’s just one problem.

 The weather forecast is calling for thunderstorms.
 Not just rain.
 Thunderstorms.
 The kind with a lightning bolt symbol in the weather forecast.
 The kind that can turn your community park playground into a marshland.
 Don’t let a weather disaster get this far.
 Put a proactive, reusable weather contingency plan in place for your parks and recreation department so that you always know how to handle the possibility of inclement weather.

 The next time you plan an outdoor community event, no matter the season or the reason, refer to these pre-planning best practices.

 1. Form a Committee.
 Don’t feel like the weight of the whole event is on your shoulders.
 Form a committee to be responsible for making weather-related event decisions and confer with them during the days leading up to the event if you anticipate weather issues.
 Your committee should include a representative from your police or sheriff’s department, your public works department, and your communications team.

 2. Create an Emergency Action Plan.
 The plan does not have to be event-specific.
 Your parks and recreation department should have established standard procedures to follow in the event that a severe weather event disrupts your community event and you need to pivot.
 Before your next event, review the action plan and make any modifications relevant to the circumstances.